BroadStreet-Health/COVID-19-Vaccine-Data/README.md

 	</tr>
 	<tr>
 		<td>New York<td>
-		<td>have received one dose of the vaccine.
-4-3-21<td>
+		<td>People with at least one vaccine dose represents the total number of individuals who have received at least one dose of any COVID-19 vaccine.<td>
- 		<td>who have received 2 doses of Pfizer /Moderna or one dose of J&J.4-3-21<td>
+ 		<td>People with completed vaccine series represents the total number of individuals who have completed the recommended series of a given COVID-19 vaccine product.<td>
 		<td><td>
-		<td>total number of vaccine shots, both first and second doses, administered to individuals..4-3-21.<td>
+		<td>Total doses administered represents the total number of vaccine shots, both 1st and 2nd doses, administered to individuals.<td>
 	</tr>
 	<tr>
 		<td>North Carolina<td>